pulumi/registry/themes/default/content/registry/packages/kubernetes/how-to-guides/managing-resources-with-server-side-apply.md

 2. Set the stack config using an environment variable: `PULUMI_K8S_ENABLE_SERVER_SIDE_APPLY=true`
 3. Set the `enableServerSideApply option` on a first-class Provider as shown in the following example

-Users may opt-in to the previous default behavior using Client-side Apply mode by setting this option to "false".

 {{< chooser language "typescript,python,go,csharp,java,yaml" >}}

 {{% choosable language typescript %}}